ravendb/ravendb/readme.md

    dotnet new console
 ```

-iii.
-Add to file HelloWorld.csproj, above `</Project>` the following:
+- Add to file HelloWorld.csproj, above `</Project>` the following:
 ```
     <ItemGroup>
         <PackageReference Include="RavenDB.Client" Version="4.0.0-*" />
     </ItemGroup>
 ```

-iv.
-Replace the content of Program.cs with the following:
+- Replace the content of Program.cs with the following:
 ```
 using System;
 using Raven.Client.Documents;